netgroup/rose/docs/README.md

 [HIKe](https://netgroup.github.io/hike/) is a programmable data plane architecture that integrates the packet forwarding and processing based on the standard Linux kernel networking with the ones based on custom designed eBPF programs.
-HIKe does not want to trade flexibility and generality of Linux kernel networking with eBPF performances, but want to take the best of both worlds.
-We use HIKe to speed up the performance of SRv6 software routers (altough HIKe is not limited to SRv6!).
+HIKe does not want to trade the flexibility and generality of Linux kernel networking with eBPF performances, but wants to take the best of both worlds.
+In the context of the ROSE project, we use HIKe to speed up the performance of SRv6 software routers (altough HIKe is not limited to SRv6!).

 ### SRv6 SDN